dowdlea86/blockchain_testnet/README.md

 We need to initialize the nodes, using geth, run the following code:<br>

-./geth init zbanknet/zbanknet.json --datadir node3
+./geth init zbanknet/zbanknet.json --datadir node3<br>
-./geth init zbanknet/zbanknet.json --datadir node4
+./geth init zbanknet/zbanknet.json --datadir node4<br>

 At this point we have succesfully wrote the gensis state.
 Now we can use the nodes to begin mining.<br>
 Use the following code to start the process:<br>

 ./geth --datadir node3 --unlock "public key" --mine --rpc --allow-insecure-unlock<br>

 In the public key section use the key from node3 in the intial step.
+The mine flag instructs the<br> node to mine RPC stands for remote procedure call.
+This allowes the nodes to speak to each other in<br> the network.
+The flag insercure unlock allows the nodes over security measures.
 After the process<br>
 has started to copy the enode information in the code and save seperatley.
-This is important<br>
-in the next step in "enode":<br>
+This is important in<br> the next step in "enode":<br>

 /geth --datadir node4 --unlock "public key" --mine --port 3034 --bootnodes "enode" --allow-insecure-unlock<br>

 The "public key" is from the intial step.
 The key must be from the second node created, in this case, node4.<br>
+We need to specify another port, node3 used 3033, so in this case we need another port, 3034.<br>
+Copy in the enode in node3 creation by creating a flag bootnodes "enode", put the enode address in the quotation<br>
+marks.
 At this point the nodes should be up and running.
 Now we will use the application MyCrypto for testing:<br>

 In the application, we need to change the network to add a custom node with the custom information we set<br>
 in the genisis.
 In the open fields use the following infomration:<br>